 Data sources in the project: View, Save, and Download Data Source

 For virtual connections in the project, you must have a Creator site role and the View and Overwrite permissions.
-See "Use a Virtual Connection" in the Tableau Online(Link opens in a new window) help for details.
+See "Use a Virtual Connection" in the Tableau Cloud(Link opens in a new window) or Tableau Server(Link opens in a new window) help for details.
 (Virtual connections require Data Management.
 See About Data Management(Link opens in a new window) for details.)

 In Tableau Desktop, click Server > Publish Workbook or Server > Publish Data Source.
 Make changes to the workbook or data source, and then publish it again to the same project, with the same name.
 (You’ll need to confirm that you want to overwrite the existing content.)

-You can also save workbook revisions by editing and saving a workbook in the web-authoring interface of Tableau Server and Tableau Online.
+You can also save workbook revisions by editing and saving a workbook in the web-authoring interface of Tableau Server and Tableau Cloud.